 - Four tribes (Ngāti Kahungunu, Rangitāne, Muaūpoko and Ngāti Raukawa) have come together to address pollution of the Manawatū River.

-- The Te Rarawa people are working to protect the kūkupa (wood pigeon).
+- The Te Rarawa people are working to protect the kūkupa (New Zealand pigeon).

 There are some challenges in applying kaitiakitanga today.
 Practitioners need to understand traditional concepts such as mana (status), tapu (spiritual restriction) and mauri (the life principle), and relate them to the modern setting.